 Camping blogs, websites and online magazines about camping are all welcome to drop a line to us and request a review of their site for next year’s Top Ten Camping Blogs list.
 New Next Year For 2019: An honorable mention list as well!
 We love to promote good camping websites whenever we can, so an honorable mention list was a good way to do it for those of you who didn’t quite make the Top Ten Camping Blogs list, but are still wonderful websites for campers to visit.
-(You can get an idea of what we look for in a website, blog or online magazine for our Top Ten Camping Blogs list by clicking here.)Send us a link to your site at firstname.lastname@example.org.
+You can send us a link to your site at email@example.com.

 Our Top Ten Camping Blogs.